-With the unveiling of the new Toyota Supra, expected to hit US dealerships in 2019, Toyota is really making headlines.
+With the unveiling of the new Toyota Supra, Toyota is really making headlines.
 But as exciting as this news is, with this restoration Toyota has proved it is not a one-trick pony.
 While the brands focus may be mainly on where they are headed, they clearly haven’t forgotten where they have come from and take great pride in their history.
 Toyota’s efforts in 1966 set the stage for their successful heritage in motorsports and the restoration of the winning Sport 800 pays perfect homage to that heritage.

 URL copied to clipboard